ElBaranowski/ElBaranowski/README.md

 - 👋 Hi, I’m Ellie Baranowski
 - 👀 I’m interested in software coding and aerospace
 - 🌱 I’m currently learning Java, C, and C++
-- 📫 How to reach me: https://www.linkedin.com/in/eleanora-baranowski/
+- 📫 How to reach me: https://www.linkedin.com/in/ellie-baranowski/
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I have a brown belt in Judo!
+- ⚡ Fun fact: I have a black belt in Judo!

 <!---
 ElBaranowski/ElBaranowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.